This is post #3 in my COVID-19 series.

 - #2 is here on building a bubble/pod and navigating feelings, communication, and agreements (this info is still valid)

-- #4 is here on the “UK variant,” the latest research-backed precautions, vaccines, and more
+- #4 is here on the coronavirus variant discovered in the UK, the latest research-backed precautions, vaccines, and more

 First of all, I want to very much acknowledge how frustrating all of this is.

 There’s so much work required just to live our lives right now.
 This is hard, and it’s normal to feel really stressed out.